AlibabaCloudDocs/waf/intl.en-US/FAQ/Web Application Firewall FAQ.md

 ## Does WAF support session persistence?

 Yes, WAF supports session persistence.
 However, session persistence is disabled by default.
-If you want to enable session persistence, submit a [ticket](https://workorder-intl.console.aliyun.com/?#/ticket/add/?productId=80) to contact technical support.
+If you want to enable session persistence, [ticket](https://workorder-intl.console.aliyun.com/?#/ticket/add/?productId=80) to contact technical support.

 ## Does latency occur when you change an origin server IP address in the WAF console?